From The Platform (2019) to Roma (2018), here are the best Spanish movies on Netflix.

 8. Roma (2018)

 Directed by Alfonso Cuarón, Roma is an autobiographical retelling of the director’s own life and experiences growing up in the Colonia Roma neighborhood of Mexico City.
 It is told through the lives of Cleo and Adela, domestic maids who are employed by Sofia.
 The film follows them through ups and downs, and reaffirms the sheer love that exists between the three women, as well as breaking new ground for the portrayal of indigenous characters in films.
-One of the best films of 2018, Roma won several awards and accolades, breaking ground in many aspects, and most importantly, centering crucial issues like women of color, economic disparity and right to abortion.
+Roma won several awards and accolades, breaking ground in many aspects, and most importantly, centering crucial issues like women of color, economic disparity and right to abortion.
 Landing a whopping 10 nominations at the 2018 Oscars, it scooped awards in three major categories — Best Director, Best Foreign Language Film and Best Cinematography.

 9. The Devil’s Backbone (2001)

 Directed by the iconic Guillermo del Toro, The Devil’s Backbone is a horror story with gothic elements, a mainstay of any del Toro film.
 It follows a couple of married caretakers, Casares and Carmen, who run an orphanage for children.
 They are accompanied by Jacinto and his fiancée Conchita.
 The arrival of a boy named Carlos and his gradual friendship with the local bully named Jamie at the orphanage brings up old secrets and a mysterious entity, who seems more tragic than malicious.
 Del Toro and cinematographer Guillermo Navarro give us beautiful, haunting visuals in a sorrowful story of loss told against the backdrop of the Spanish Civil War.
 One of the finest in the director’s filmography, The Devil’s Backbone stands among the greatest horror films of this century.

 10. Beauties of the Night (2016)